|Download this layer (Shapefile)|

 Because of the scale of available data as it relates to the natural characteristics of aquifers, a half-acre minimum mapping unit was adopted.
 NPDWSA polygons were overlaid with Aquifer polygons in an identity process to differentiate between areas of medium and high yield.
 The item TYPE was imported from Aquifers except for Cape Cod and the Islands it was calculated.
 While this attribute has no regulatory significance, it is used for cartographic purposes.
 With the June, 2006 update, the item CODE was removed as it was redundant with TYPE and is obsolete.
 Also, the item NPDWSA was deleted, as it was a vestige of when the layer was embedded within Aquifers prior to 2003.

-The NPDWSA layer's attribute table contains these items:
+The NPDWSA layer's attribute table contains these fields:

 Transferred from Aquifers layer

 MED = Medium yield aquifer

 This layer should be displayed with the Aquifers layer and Major Basins (for the Cape and Islands) for proper and complete representation.
 Users should refer to the image above, which draws three layers - the NPDWSA on top, then the Aquifers layer, both symbolized on TYPE, and the Major Basins layer on the bottom with a query of BAS_ID = 22 or BAS_ID = 23 and symbolized with the color used for medium yield aquifers in the Aquifers layer (to display for cartographic purposes medium yield areas on the Cape and Islands not delineated as such).

 This datalayer is developed by the DEP GIS group.
 Distribution is through MassGIS.